Platformatory/platformatory.github.io/landing/cloud-native-flink.md

 title: Cloud Native to Confluent Flink
 layout: landing
 bodyClass: page-landing
-intro_image: "images/landing/migrate-to-confluent.jpg"
+intro_image: "images/landing/cloud-native-flink.jpg"
-summary: "Confluent + Flink = Stream Processing, 10X better"
+summary: "Confluent + Flink = Streaming holistically"
 description: "Confluent’s fully managed Flink service is now generally available across all three major cloud service providers, providing customers with a true multicloud solution and the flexibility to seamlessly deploy stream processing workloads everywhere their data and applications reside.
 Backed by a 99.99% uptime SLA, Confluent ensures reliable stream processing with support and services from the leading Kafka and Flink experts.
 "
 intro_image_absolute: true